afscomercial/housenumbers-api/README.md

 # Housenumbers API

 A chat AI API for text summarization built with clean architecture, TypeScript, and Express.js.
-The API uses a quantized LLM (Llama-2-7b-chat) to automatically generate summaries of provided text snippets.
+The API uses OpenAI's GPT-3.5-turbo to automatically generate summaries of provided text snippets.

 ## Features

-- AI-powered text summarization using Llama-2-7b-chat
+- AI-powered text summarization using OpenAI GPT-3.5-turbo
 - Clean Architecture with clear separation of concerns
 - Test-Driven Development (TDD) with Jest
 - JWT-based authentication